 Zanzibar

 Zanzibar offers the best possible taste of the Indian Ocean.
-It is the ideal tropical place to get away from the world and spend an unmatched holiday.
+It is the ideal tropical place to escape the world and spend an unmatched holiday.
 The island is renowned for its breathtaking natural beauty, rich culture, mesmerising sunsets, and unmatched coastline.

 Zanzibar beaches promise a lovely, tranquil atmosphere with white sands and warm, turquoise waters.
 Swimming and diving among the diverse marine life and coral reefs of the Indian Ocean will give you a unique sense of pleasure.

-Zanzibar is also known for the city’s old quarter, Stone Town, a UNESCO World Heritage Site.
+Zanzibar is known for its old quarter, Stone Town, a UNESCO World Heritage Site.
 Stroll around its markets and cobbled streets and admire the diverse architectural styles of the constructions.

 How to Get There?